Biederman's Cabin

-Biederman's Cabin, also called Biederman's Fish Camp, is a privately owned cabin on the Yukon River in Alaska.
+Biederman's Cabin, also known as Biederman's Fish Camp, is a privately owned cabin on the Yukon River in Alaska.
 Located within the Yukon-Charley Rivers National Preserve, it is maintained as a historic site representing the subsistence lifestyle employed by Interior Alaska residents during the early years of the 20th century and is one of the few structures within the preserve.

 Construction

 The cabin was built in 1916 by Max Adolphus "Ed" Biederman for his family.
 Biederman was an immigrant to the United States from Bohemia, and was attracted to Alaska in 1899 by the Nome Gold Rush.
 After failing to strike it rich, Biederman became a sled dog driver instead.
 In 1912, he began running the Eagle to Circle mail route along the Yukon River.
 In 1916, he constructed the 31 ft-long log cabin and roofed it with sod.
 That year, his first daughter, Nellie Biederman, was born in the building.

 Between 1916 and 1938, the Biederman family used the cabin as their summer residence after spending winters in Eagle while Ed ran his dog team and used the cabin as a waypoint between the two locations.
 Because other winter travelers needed a place to stay during the winter, Biederman constructed a small bunk house away from the cabin.
 To provide food for the many dogs Biederman owned as a result of the mail route, the family used the cabin as a fish camp and installed two fish wheels to catch salmon swimming upstream during the spawning season.
 Other additions were made to the cabin, including a tin roof to replace the sod and an Arctic entry.
 In 1938, the dog sled mail route was discontinued, and in 1945, Ed Biederman died.